avinassh/blag/content/posts/sqlite-facts.md

 	<img src="/blag/images/2024/sqlite-fact-3.png" style="width: 65%;"/>

 1. SQLite originated from a US warship.
-Dr. Richard Hipp (DRH) was building software for the USS Oscar Austin, a Navy destroyer.
+D. Richard Hipp (DRH) was building software for the USS Oscar Austin, a Navy destroyer.
 The existing software would just stop working whenever the server went down (this was in the 2000s).
 For a battleship, this was unacceptable.

 	So DRH asked the question: what if the database just worked without any server?
 This was an innovative idea back then.